 Tom Mescher joined the Wittenberg coaching staff in 2005, concentrating his efforts on the tight end position and offensive tackle positions in 2005 and 2006.
-He moved over to the defensive line in 2007 and also currently serves as the running backs coach for the last two seasons.
+He moved over to the defensive line in 2007 and currently serves as the running backs coach for the last two seasons.
 Mescher also serves as the junior varsity program.

 A native of Versailles, Ohio, where he played football under legendary high school coach Al Hetrick, Mescher earned his bachelor's degree in elementary education with an emphasis in social studies from Findlay University in 1997.
 He also had a minor in history.
 While a student at Findlay, Mescher was a member of the varsity basketball team, president of Sigma Pi Fraternity and also served as a student assistant coach for the men's basketball and softball teams.

 Currently a teacher in the Southeastern Local School District in nearby South Charleston, Mescher has coached softball, basketball and football at the high school and middle school levels in recent years.
 Most recently, he was the offensive coordinator for Miami View Junior High School in South Charleston.
 For the three years prior to that, Mescher was the defensive coordinator/assistant head coach for the Southeastern High School varsity team.

 Mescher resides in Springfield with his wife, Kelly, daughters Elise and Isis and son Ares.